RahulBirCodes/awesome-steam/README.md

 # awesome-steam

-An awesome list of everything Science, Technology, Engineering, Arts, and Mathematics ([STEAM](https://en.wikipedia.org/wiki/STEAM_fields)).
+An awesome list of high quality science, technology, engineering, art, and math ([STEAM](https://en.wikipedia.org/wiki/STEAM_fields)) resources to help aid students in their classes or to provide curious minds with a starting point into numerous topics.
+Wanna contribute, just send a PR!

-This content is also made available on [awesomesteam.org](https://awesomesteam.org).
+Check out our website at [awesomesteam.org](https://awesomesteam.org) where this content is also made available!

 --------------------